 Eventually, another developer agreed to try Ron’s idea for speeding up the build and asked Ron to work on it with him.
 Ron refused.
 “I don’t want to get saddled with the extra work,” he huffed.
 “That’s like punishing me for having good ideas.”
 The other developer quickly lost interest.

-Many ideas wither, not because they are bad ideas, but because of clumsy presentation.
-Few people are as inept as Ron; but most nascent ideas stand a better chance if you remember these four things:
+Many ideas wither, not because they are bad ideas, but because of clumsy presentation and a lack of influencing skills.
+Few people are as inept as Ron, but most nascent ideas stand a better chance if you remember these four things:

 1. It’s not about you.